What material is commonly used for the lenses of periscopes?

 (d) Oxygen generator

-(a) AUVs are larger in size.
+(a) AUVs are larger.

 (b) AUVs are remotely operated and do not have a crew onboard.